rfivet/rfivet.github.io/stm32bringup/26_uptime.md

 #include "system.h" /* implements system.h */
 ```

-I move out the code for `puts()` as it is a library function that doesn’t
+I remove the code for `puts()` as it is a library function that doesn’t
 really belong to the system.

 I add the implementation of `kputs()` and `yield()`.